 To expound upon an earlier statement regarding the commonality of youth among pregnancy related suicide— proportionally younger women had higher rates of pregnancy related suicide because of higher pregnancy rates despite lower rates of suicide as an age cohort.
 Urban living environments were another theme— these women accounted for 63% of suicides associated with pregnancy.
 Single women, regardless of living environment, account for 24% of such suicides.

 For the sake of accuracy, the parameters of the test group and the study conducted therein, was limited to information provided from death certificates and national health registers.
-The data in this study may very well be understated due to this methodology.
 An additional 26 deaths associated with pregnancy were not regarded in this study because the cause of death was unclear.
-The same is true of 55 pregnancy related accidents which were disregarded because of an unclear case of intent to deem said incident a suicide.
+The same is true of 55 pregnancy-related accidents which were disregarded because of an unclear case of intent to deem said incident a suicide.

 However, we are still able to conclude from this study that the suicide rate for women who have had an induced abortion is three times higher than the suicide rate of all women of childbearing age and six times that of women who had live births.
 Admission to psychiatric institutions and services are similarly high in both groups.